 Agriculture directly supports over 350,000 jobs in Wisconsin, contributing 10 percent of employment throughout the state.
 In addition to being prominent, Wisconsin’s agricultural sector is uniquely diverse.
 Our state ranks first in the production of cheese nationwide and second only to California in milk production.
 Additionally, Wisconsin produces over 50 percent of the world’s cranberry supply and also yields sizable potato, corn, soybean, cherry, and snap bean crops, contributing to the state’s vast food processing industry.

-As a member of the House Agriculture Committee, I am working to represent the needs of Wisconsin’s 78,000 farms.
+I am working to represent the needs of Wisconsin’s 78,000 farms.
 I played an active role in crafting the 2014 Farm Bill, which saves taxpayers $23 billion from the previous Farm Bill.
 The bill eliminated direct payments to farmers who were previously paid regardless of market conditions; repealed or consolidated nearly 100 additional programs; and tightened loopholes in the Supplemental Nutrition Assistance Program while targeting program benefits to those most in need.

 Promoting Wisconsin Dairy

 As a co-chair for the Congressional Dairy Farmer Caucus, I am working to uphold Wisconsin’s longstanding position as America’s Dairyland.
 The industry generates $26 billion in economic activity in Wisconsin annually.